TEAMMATES/teammates/docs/ide-usage.md

      Configure for all the languages used in TEAMMATES:
      * Java: `Java → Code Style → Formatter → Edit → Tab policy → Spaces only`.
      * JavaScript: `JavaScript → Code Style → Formatter → Edit → Tab policy → Spaces only`.

-     You can find the Web and XML options in `Eclipse → Preferences → ...`.
+     <br>You can find the Web and XML options in `Eclipse → Preferences → ...`.
      * HTML: `Web → HTML Files → Editor → Indent using spaces`.
      * CSS: `Web → CSS Files → Editor → Indent using spaces`.
      * XML: `XML → XML Files → Editor → Indent using spaces`.